 2) Install Backup Plugin

 BackupBuddy is a fantastic WordPress plugin to automate full-site backups.
 However, there are many free alternatives in the WordPress plugin directory that can also get the job done.
-For example, WordPress Backup to Dropbox.
+For example, UpdraftPlus.
 Keeping regular backups offline is ideal for a WordPress website so it can be restored if something did happen.

 - BackupBuddy – Premium plugin with annual subscription.
 Can backup to FTP, Amazon S3, Dropbox and more